-What to Expect Your First Day at a Government Job
+Your First Day at a Government Job

-Meeting Your New Boss
+Meeting Your New Boss and Your New Team

+When you meet your manager, the most important information you can get is the set of expectations your manager has for you.
 In all likelihood, you will be working as part of a team.
 You won't remember everything about each person you meet, but do your best to remember their names and faces.

 As you progress through your first few months, you won't want to go to your manager with every question you have.
 Try to identify two or three individuals who seem to know what they are doing and who appear to be willing to answer a newbie's questions.

 The reason employees are made to acknowledge these policies in writing is to mitigate the employer's liability should an employee violate them.
 If the organization is sued in conjunction with an employee's alleged violation of the policy, the organization can show its track record of proactive prevention.

-The trainings serve two functions.
+To go along with the high-risk policies, employers often develop short training modules to outline the tenets of the policies in detail.
+The training serves two functions.
 First, the employee gets detailed information about critical policies.
 Second, the employer mitigates the risk of the employee violating those policies.